monkey-projects/plugin-clj/README.md

 (that looks like `x.x.x` or `x.x`).

 It will run the unit tests, that are assumed to be declared as an alias function named `:test` in `deps.edn` (as a default).
+If test results are written to a `junit.xml` file, these will be parsed and added to the job results.
 It reads all necessary information to deploy the library from the committed `pom.xml`.
 These values can be overridden using config parameters.

 ### Options